 So, you’ve just found out you live in a very dry climate and your hair is so brittle that your ends are starting to break.

 How do you keep your hair hydrated and moisturized?
 Here’s a list of helpful things to do if you’re in a dry climate, where the humidity level often dips below 40%:

-It’s true that oils will help to seal moisture in, but that method only works if you have a lot of water in your atmosphere and you don’t need to constantly re-hydrate your hair.
+It’s true that oils will help to seal in moisture, but that method only works if you have a lot of water in your atmosphere and you don’t need to constantly re-hydrate your hair.

-Once you have to add water to your hair several times per week (and you do if you reside in a dry climate), you won’t want anything blocking your way and limiting the water’s chance of reaching the hair shaft.
+Once you add water to your hair several times per week (and you do need to do this if you reside in a dry climate), you won’t want anything blocking your way and limiting the water’s chance of reaching the hair shaft.